 Infusion nurses will have special education, training and expertise in home or other alternate-site administration of drugs and biologics via infusion.
 Services they typically provide include evaluation and assessment, education and training for the patient or caregiver, inspection and consultation of aseptic home environment, catheter insertion, and patient assessment.
 Using the education and training provided, many caregivers or patients are successfully able to administer their infusion therapies without the infusion nurse normally being present in the home.

 While accreditation is voluntary, most commercial insurers require infusion pharmacies to be accredited to serve their patients.
-The three organizations primarily involved in accrediting infusion therapy pharmacies are the Accreditation Commission for Health Care, the Community Health Accreditation Program and the The Joint Commission.
-Learn more about the requirements that must be met by accredited infusion pharmacies.
+Home infusion pharmacies are often accredited by organizations such as…

 Home and alternate-site infusion therapy is much more than just the dispensing of drugs.
 Managing infusion drug therapies requires specialized expertise, clinical and supportive services, and specialized facilities (see NHIA's Home Infusion Virtual Tour).